-In the event an ELRC office is impacted by an emergency, disaster or epidemic, the ELRC may work from locations other than their primary locations.
-They may work remotely from their homes, within local state agencies, such as County Assistance Offices (CAO), other contractors such as another ELRC, or local community services, such as libraries.
+In the event a CCIS agency's office is impacted by an emergency or disaster, the CCIS agencies can work from locations other than their home offices.
+They can work from local state agencies, such as County Assistance Offices (CAO), other contractors such as regional Keys, or local community services, such as libraries.
+The subsidized child care program's IT system, PELICAN Child Care Works, is web-based and can be accessed through any computer with internet capabilities.
+The CCIS agencies can work with their local CAO to address the child care needs of families receiving TANF and SNAP.